6mile/6mile/README.md

 ![6mile Profile](6mile-github-profile-banner.png)

-Call me 6mile.
+G'day ya'll.
 I spend most of my time doing software supply chain research and conducting supply chain offensive security operations.
-I'm also Head of Research for a supply chain security company.
-I'm also the founder of GitHax, SourceCodeRED and SecureStack.
+I'm currently the Head of Research for a supply chain security company [Safety](https://getsafety.com), but I've previously founded GitHax, SourceCodeRED and SecureStack.

 I've spent most of the last 25+ years doing what we now call DevSecOps.
 I'm obsessed with securing the software supply chain.
 I like to say that I'm a technical founder who likes to work at the intersection of product delivery and security.
 I have built and led multiple product delivery teams: for the government, in the private sector and for my own startups.